 The Sa Bassa Blanca Museum, also houses in one of the rooms, a beautiful “Mudejar” coffered ceiling dated 1498, declared "Heritage of the Balearic Islands".

 The existing water reservoir was transformed into an exhibition space in 1994.
 In 2007, a new space came into service also located underground, called SOKRATES.
 Thus, neither compete with the architecture of the great Hassan Fathy.

 As a clear reflection of the passion for combining art and nature, the Museum also includes a rose garden, designed by Yannick Vu, featuring more than one hundred varieties of Old and English roses.
 It is conceived as a "Hortus Conclusus" or medieval garden, a walled-in space that combines decorative varieties with an Herbarium.
-Some of the different Roses which can be found flowering in May in the garden are: Cymbelline, Honey Dyson, Winchester Cathedral, Celsiana, Blush Damask, Heritage, Baroness Rothschild, Sally Holmes, Phyllis-bidet, Weinhaus, Constance Spry, Phyllis Bide, Dorothy Perkins, Souvenir du Docteur Jamain, Iceberg, Docile, Chaucer, William Libb, Jacques Cartier, Charles de Mills.
+Some of the different Roses which can be found flowering in May in the garden are: Cymbeline, Honey Dyson, Winchester Cathedral, Celsiana, Blush Damask, Heritage, Baroness Rothschild, Sally Holmes, Raubritter, Constance Spry, Phyllis Bide, Dorothy Perkins, Souvenir du Docteur Jamain, Iceberg, Docile, Chaucer, William Lobb, Jacques Cartier, Charles de Mills.